-Threshold Name and Description Type of Notification Default Value ADFS Performance Threshold VDX Monitoring raises a notification when the robot does not receive an authentication token within the time specified.
-Warning 3000 ms ADFS Critical Threshold 5000 VDX Monitoring raises a notification when authentication fails.
-Critical ms
+Threshold Name and Description Type of Alert Default Value ADFS Performance Threshold 3000 An alert is raised when the robot does not receive an authentication token within the time specified.
+Warning ms ADFS Critical Threshold Critical 5000 An alert is raised when authentication fails.
+Cittical ms